 When Mike takes his lawyer pants off, he spends his time coddling the (two) dogs, perfecting urban landscapes, punishing people at the poker table, and driving fast cars.

 Ken takes pride in working with entrepreneurs and seeing them succeed.
-His varied background as a big firm lawyer, corporate counsel, and as an entrepreneur gives him keen insight that translates into pragmatic advice about the opportunities and challenges that confront businesses each day.
-Ken provides general counsel services for entrepreneurs, startups, franchisors, and existing businesses of all sizes in all of their legal affairs, from the day-to-day activities to the bold moves.
+His varied background as a big firm lawyer, corporate counsel, and as an entrepreneur gives him keen insight that translates into pragmatic advice on starting and running a business.
+Ken provides general counsel services for entrepreneurs, franchisors, startups, and existing businesses of all sizes in all of their legal affairs, from the day-to-day activities to the bold moves.
 He takes the time to learn the ins and outs of his clients’ stories and industries.
 An entrepreneur himself, Ken has started businesses in the areas of franchising, retail, food production, e-commerce, and consulting.
-His legal experience in both transactions and litigation benefits his clients through all stages of a business’s lifespan.
+His deep experience in both transactions and litigation benefits his clients through all stages of a business’s lifespan.
 Passionate about entrepreneurial activities and helping businesses flourish, Ken has been featured in many television programs and magazines, including CNBC’s The Big Idea with Donny Deutsch, The Food Network’s What’s Hot, What’s Cool; The Food Network’s Recipe for Success, QVC, Entrepreneur, Minnesota Business, and Franchise Times.
-When he isn’t in lawyer mode, Ken spends his time seeking new adventures around town for his family, catching up with friends, being active outdoors, and taking in the local arts scene.
+When he isn’t in lawyer mode, Ken spends his time seeking new adventures around town with his family, catching up with friends, being active outdoors, and taking in the local arts scene.

 Carissa completed her Bachelor’s degree as a Gopher at the University of Minnesota in 2016.
 Already envisioning a career at a boutique firm and working with both emerging and established entrepreneurs, she quickly joined the EP team after graduation as a first stop in her pursuit to becoming an attorney.